 Professor Bonney MBBS (Hons), MFM (Clin), PhD, DRANZCOG, FRACGP, has over 20 years’ experience as a general practitioner working in a small rural town and Aboriginal community on the south coast of NSW.
 He is the Director of the Illawarra and Southern Practice Research Network (ISPRN) and was appointed as the Roberta Williams Chair and foundation Professor of General Practice at the University of Wollongong (UOW) in 2011.

-Associate Professor Judy Mullan is the Academic Director of Research at Graduate Medicine.
+Professor Judy Mullan is the Academic Director of Research at the Graduate School of Medicine.
 She is also the Academic Director of the Centre for Health Research Illawarra Shoalhaven Population (CHRISP), in addition to her role as the Deputy Director of ISPRN.
-She was appointed as lecturer in Population Health for the Graduate Medicine in July 2008.
+She was appointed as lecturer in Population Health at UOW in July 2008.
 She has completed a PhD in Public Health, a Bachelor of Pharmacy degree, a Fellowship in Hospital Pharmacy and a Bachelor of Arts degree.
 Her academic experiences include teaching, supervising and mentoring both undergraduate and postgraduate students.
 Judy also has extensive experience as a pharmacist having worked as a hospital, community and accredited consultant pharmacist for over 20 years.

 Associate Professor Rhee BSc(Med) MBBS(Hons) GCULT PhD FRACGP is an academic general practitioner with a special interest in primary palliative care, cancer care and aged care.
 He provides care to patients in residential aged care homes and independent living units at HammondCare Centre for Positive Ageing + Care.
 He is the current chair of the RACGP Cancer and Palliative Care Network and a member of the executive of the Palliative Care Network of the NSW Health Agency for Clinical Innovation.
 He also has an interest in medical education and assessment and is a clinical examiner and question writer for the Australian Medical Council.